chrissheppard41/jgit_test/_posts/other_insurance/2014/3/2014-3-13-Green-driving-helps-motorists-to-save-.md

 title: Green driving 'helps motorists to save' - Compareni.com
 meta:
   keywords: car insurance, compare, cheap, uk, van, home, insure, quotes, online, comparison, bike, loans, life
-  description: Drivers across Ireland have been offered a range of helpful tips on how to drive in a more eco-friendly manner, helping them to reduce their emissions
+  description: Drivers across Ireland have been offered a range of helpful tips on how to drive in a more eco-friendly manner, helping them to reduce their emissions and cut down on fuel expenses
 categories: ['Other Insurance']
 tags: ['Mar 2014', 'Story', 'News']
 permalink: news/Green-driving-helps-motorists-to-save-.htm